Giovanni532/react-getting-started-with-router-and-firebase/README.md

 ## This project use

-### react, react-router, react-router-dom, firebase, react-dom and react-bootstrap
+### react, react-router, react-router-dom, firebase, react-dom and react-bootstrap, react-firebase-file-uploader

 ## Start Project